x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 an argument.

-The first is to create a `package.json` file in the root of the folder, which specifies a `main` module.
+The first is to create a `package.json` file in the root of the folder, which specifies a `main` package.
 An example package.json file might look like this:

     { "name" : "some-library",